skinny85/eol-blog/content/articles/2024/jilt-1_6-supports-functional-builders.md

 with the same name as the property.
 The static method will take one argument, of the same type that the corresponding property has.
-The returned instance of nested interface will, in its `accept` method, set that property on the instance passed to it to the value of the static method argument.
+The returned instance of the nested interface will, in its `accept` method, set that property on the instance passed to it to the value of the static method argument.

 Continuing our above example, it looks something like this: